elastos/Elastos/SPV/README.md

 # Elastos SPV

 ## Summary
-Elastos SPV is a SPV (Simplified Payment Verification) implementation of the Elastos digital currency, using command line as the user interface.
+Elastos SPV is a development SDK of SPV (Simplified Payment Verification) implementation of the Elastos digital currency.
+The Elastos SPV SDK is a set of encryption algorithm, peer to peer network and SPV related implementation like bloom filter, merkleblock and util methods.
-This project also include a light wallet implementation and several interfaces for developers, the SDK interface is in progress.
+As an example, this project include a spv wallet implementation and some interfaces implementation, located in `spvwallet` and `interface` package.
+These examples will help you understand how to use this SDK and build your own apps.
+The flowing instructions will help you build up the `spvwallet` project and play with it.

 ## Build on Mac